 Visa Frequently Asked Questions

-May I study at U.B. with my Current Status?
+May I study at the University of Bridgeport with my Current Status?

 International students in many different non-immigrant statuses may study.
 However, there are a few exceptions.
 Specifically, if you have B-1, B-2 or F-2 status then you are generally not allowed to study in the U.S. at the university level or in a language training program.
 Some statuses allow for study as an extra activity to what you are already doing.
 Some examples of this would be the H-1B, H-4, L-1 and other categories.
 If you do not have F-1 or J-1 student status and are concerned about whether or not it is legal for you to study, please contact the International Office for an appointment with an advisor.
 It is your responsibility to maintain your legal right to stay in the U.S.

 What do I do if my Visa is Denied?

 Where can I find Tips for Applying for a Student Visa?

 How Do I Maintain Legal Student Status?

 To maintain your legal right to stay in the U.S. as an F-1 student, you must meet the following general requirements:

 1. Keep your passport and I-94 card valid at all times.
 If your I-94 card has an expiration date of “D/S” then this is a valid card for an F or J participant.
 Your passport will have a specific expiration date.